Chang Youjeong: The Bros

-In 2017, Jang released The Bros, a film based on her musical Brothers Were Brave.
+In 2017, Chang released The Bros, a film based on her musical Brothers Were Brave.
 It follows the story of Seok-bong (played by Ma Dong-seok) who has invested all his fortune in excavating relics, as well as his younger brother Joo-bong (played by Lee Dong-hwi) who is on the verge of losing his job; eventually, they meet Aurora (Lee Hanee) after a chance accident, after which Aurora reveals a secret that changes their lives and leads to a transformation of their hometown of Andong.
 The film showcases Andong's historical sites, including the Uiseong Kim Clan's ancestral home and the Toegye Taesil, thus adding authenticity to the story.
-After seven years of challenges, Jang completed the film, and it premiered on November 2, 2017.
-Principal photography had started on January 6, 2017 and ended on March 5 of that year.
+After seven years of challenges, Chang completed the film, and it premiered on November 2, 2017.
+Principal photography had started on January 6, 2017, and ended on March 5 of that year.

 Honest Candidate

-Jang's third film, Honest Candidate, starred Ra Mi-ran, Kim Mu-yeol, Na Moon-hee, Yoon Kyung-ho, and Jang Dong-joo and was distributed by NEW and produced by Soofilm and Hongfilm.
+Chang's third film, Honest Candidate, starred Ra Mi-ran, Kim Mu-yeol, Na Moon-hee, Yoon Kyung-ho, and Jang Dong-joo and was distributed by NEW and produced by Soofilm and Hongfilm.
 It was based on the hit film of the same name (original title: O Candidato Honesto) that was released in Brazil in 2014 and subsequently ranked first at the box office.
-Jang's version tells the story of Joo Sang-sook, a three-term member of the National Assembly for whom lying is the easiest thing to do; suddenly, he becomes unable to lie one day before an election.
-Jang's film succeeded in the domestic box office by not only presenting comical situations involving deceit but also showing a refreshing take on satire.
+Chang's version tells the story of Joo Sang-sook, a three-term member of the National Assembly for whom lying is the easiest thing to do; suddenly, he becomes unable to lie one day before an election.
+Chang's film succeeded in the domestic box office by not only presenting comical situations involving deceit but also showing a refreshing take on satire.
 A sequel was released in 2018.

 On February 9, 2021, at the 41st Blue Dragon Film Awards, Ra Mi-ran won the Best Actress Award for her role in Honest Candidate.
 During her acceptance speech, she confirmed that a sequel to the film was in the works.
 On August 6, 2021, the casting for Honest Candidate 2 was announced.
 Ra Mi-ran, Kim Mu-yeol, and Yoon Kyung-ho were confirmed to be reprising their roles from the first film.
 Additionally, Seo Hyun-woo, Park Jin-joo, and Yoon Doo-joon joined the cast.
 Principal photography for Honest Candidate 2 began on July 31, 2021 and wrapped up on October 31 of that later.

 Other

-Jang is a mentor at the Chungmu Art Center.
+Chang is a mentor at the Chungmu Art Center.
 In 2018, she served as deputy director and closing ceremony director for the 2018 Pyeongchang Olympics.
-In 2023, Jang's works was screened as part of an exhibition of Korean female directors alongside works by Yoon Ga-eun, Yoon Dan-bi, Jung Joo-ri, Han Ji-won, Kim Se-in, and others at the 19th installment of the Monterrey International Film Festival in Mexico.
+In 2023, Chang's works was screened as part of an exhibition of Korean female directors alongside works by Yoon Ga-eun, Yoon Dan-bi, Jung Joo-ri, Han Ji-won, Kim Se-in, and others at the 19th installment of the Monterrey International Film Festival in Mexico.